shakfu/buildpy/README.md

 3 ways of building python from source using python:

-1. `builder`: original package, extracted from another large project.. the kitchen-sink approach
+1. `builder`: the original, a package extracted from another large project.. has a kitchen-sink approach

-2. `pybuild`: lighter-weight package, subset of (1)
+2. `pybuild`: a subsequent attempt at a lighter-weight package, extracted from (1) with only the build features.

-3. `buildpy`: lightest-weight single script/module, a rewrite given experience of (1) and (2) with improved methods
+3. `buildpy`: lightest-weight single script/module, a 'modern' rewrite given collective experience of (1) and (2): the future.

 Ideally one should end up with 1 or maybe even 2 ways.